 For investors who were browsing Yahoo!
-Finance?s pages for Super Group?s (SGX: S10) latest share price, they might have been shocked.
-As of the time of writing (26 May 2014, 3:15pm), the instant beverage maker?s shares have ?fallen? by some 48% to S$1.485, according to the investing portal.
+Finance’s pages for Super Group’s (SGX: S10) latest share price, they might have been shocked.
+As of the time of writing (26 May 2014, 3:15pm), the instant beverage maker’s shares have ‘fallen’ by some 48% to S$1.485, according to the investing portal.
 What has prompted such a drastic decline?
+Much ado about nothing Turns out, nothing has changed with the company – or even its share price.
+On 24 Feb 2014, Super Group had proposed to issue one bonus share for every existing share.
+In the process, the company’s share count would have effectively…

 For investors who were browsing Yahoo!
 Finance’s pages for Super Group’s (SGX: S10) latest share price, they might have been shocked.
 As of the time of writing (26 May 2014, 3:15pm), the instant beverage maker’s shares have ‘fallen’ by some 48% to S$1.485, according to the investing portal.
 What has prompted such a drastic decline?